ryu1kn/vscode-edit-with-shell/README.md

 * Edit the selected text by piping it through shell commands.
   The same text is also available as an environment variable, `ES_SELECTED`.
+* The path of the current file is available as an environment variable, `ES_FILEPATH`.
 * Insert the output of shell commands at the cursor position.
 * Records command history: you can edit and reuse past commands.
 * Use the shell you like.
 For example, if you have Bash on Windows, you can specify Bash as your shell for this extension.